Alignment complete relational Hoare logics for some and all: Related work

-Turning to IAM-style verification, the work of Churchill et al~\cite{ChurchillP0A19}, Shemer et al~\cite{ShemerGSV19}, and Unno et al~\cite{UnnoTerauchiKoskinen21} can be seen as various techniques for finding adequate alignment conditions ($L,R,J$) and annotations expressible in SMT-supported assertion languages.
-(Instead of adequacy and alignment, one finds terminology including fair scheduler.)
-Churchill et al also use testing to evaluate whether a candidate $(L,R,J)$ is invariant.
-Our example $c1$ (Sect.~\ref{sec:overview}) is from Unno et al~\cite{UnnoTerauchiKoskinen21}; they formulate adequacy conditions for $\forall\exists$ properties, whereas the others only address $\forall\forall$.
+Turning to IAM-style verification, the work of~\cite{ChurchillP0A19,ShemerGSV19,UnnoTerauchiKoskinen21} can be seen as various techniques for finding adequate alignment conditions ($L,R,J$) and annotations expressible in SMT-supported assertion languages.
+Churchill et al also use testing to evaluate whether a candidate $(L,R,J)$ is manifestly adequate.
+Our example $c3$ (\autoref{sec:overview}) is from~\cite{UnnoTerauchiKoskinen21}; they formulate adequacy conditions for $\forall\exists$ properties, whereas the others cited only address $\forall\forall$.
 Unno et al address the right-only progress condition for $\forall\exists$ by finding a well-founded relation between transition states; this is not directly representable in a logic of pre/post relations (though it may be in a logic like RHTT~\cite{NanevskiBG13} where postconditions constrain two initial + two final states), so we need variant function $V$ and a fresh snapshot variable in rule \rn{eDo}.
 Instead of filtering, Unno et al require that choices on right be given by a function of the left state together with prophecy variables about the final state on the left.
 Our formalization enables use of prophecy for both final and intermediate values.
+More recently, Itzhaky et al.~\cite{ItzhakySV24} develop a method for verifying $\forall\exists$ properties via reduction to constrained Horn clauses (CHCs).
+Their technique solves simultaneously for alignments, relational invariants, and witness functions for right side executions.
+The natural encoding of the $L,R,J$ adequacy condition as a first-order formula is not Horn, so Itzhaky et al.\ use multiple steps to transform it to a set of equi-satisfiable CHCs.
+This enables using a single CHC solver query when searching for solutions, as opposed to prior approaches~\cite{UnnoTerauchiKoskinen21,ShemerGSV19} that require multiple queries or the use of specialized solvers.

+Results like our adequacy Proposition~\ref{prop:adequate-sound} have been proved for several notions of alignment product that are similar to ours.
+Our $L,R,J$ corresponds to the ``alignment predicate'' in Churchill et al~\cite{ChurchillP0A19}, the ``composition function'' in Shemer et al~\cite{ShemerGSV19}, and ``scheduler'' in Unno et al~\cite{UnnoTerauchiKoskinen21}.
+These works focus on automated search for good alignments and annotations using solvers for restricted assertion languages.